Xylopyrographer/LiteLED/README.md

 ### Compatibility with arduino-esp32 Core Versions

+#### RMT Driver

 There have been a number of "interesting" changes with regard to how the RMT peripheral is supported across the arduino-esp32 core, starting with core version 3.0.0.

 Creating a single library that supports core versions from 3.0.0 to 3.0.7 proved to be a bit of a challenge so the decision was made to exclude a limited number of core releases from the 3.0.x stream.
-The TLDR version of this is LiteLED requires methods that are not available in the excluded versions.
+The TLDR; version of this is LiteLED requires methods that are not available in the excluded versions.
 Fire up a note in the library GitHub Discussions page if you're curious.

-The table below summarizes compatibility with arduino-esp32 core versions from 2.0.0 onward.
+The table below summarizes compatibility of the RMT driver with arduino-esp32 core versions from 2.0.0 onward.

 | **core version** | **Compatible<br>LiteLED<br>Version** | **Note** |
 |:----------------:|:------------------------------------:|:--------:|